wrp-wrp/F3/README.md

 ## Build instructions

-We only tested on an Intel machine with Debian 12.
+We primarily tested on Debian 12, but you can set up macOS hosts with the steps below.

+### Debian 12

 ```shell
 git submodule update --init --recursive